frenetic-lang/frenetic/guide/03-OxFirewall.md

 - *Patterns*: In the previous chapter, you used the builtin pattern `match_all`, which you may use again if needed.
 You will certainly need to write a pattern to match ICMP packets.
 The Ox Manual has several [example patterns] to get you started.
-You'll need to know that the _frame type for IP packets is 0x800_ and the _protocol number for ICMP is 1_.

 #### Building and Testing